 My kids used to love the show, MythBusters.
 I’ll never forget listening to them laugh at an episode when Jamie and Adam tried to bust the myth that banana peels are slippery.
 It seems that all kinds of interesting myths surround our pets too, and today we’re going to bust some of them ourselves.

 Busted: There is no need to worry about your dog or cat’s disposition being altered after spaying or neutering.
 According to Kate Maher, DVM, “A dog's intelligence and personality is formed more by genetics and environmental factors than by sex hormones.”
 And luckily, spaying and neutering is covered by PetPartners' Wellness Plan.
-Their flexible Wellness Plan offers you a choice of spaying/neutering or a dental cleaning each year.
+Our flexible wellness plan offers you a choice of receiving reimbursement towards spaying/neutering or a dental cleaning each year.
 You’ll only need to take advantage of the spaying/neutering the first year you have your young pet, so each additional year, you can have his teeth cleaned.
 It’s a win-win!

 Busted: While a dog’s average lifespan is roughly 1/7 that of a human’s, it is not accurate to say one dog year is equivalent to seven human years, since dogs age much more rapidly during their first two years than they do in subsequent years.
 According to Dr. Kathryn McGonigle, clinical professor of internal medicine at Penn Vet, a dog’s first two years are equal to 15-24 human years.
 From there, the aging process slows down a bit.
 “After that, we think each year of their life is roughly equivalent to maybe four or five of our years,” says McGonigle.
 See the AKC Pet Insurance blog, Dog Age to Human Age for more on how size of the dog play into the aging process.